sarkhelritesh/vrd_resource/index.md

-## Visually Rich Documents

-Visually Rich documents are physical and digital documents in which visual cues play an important role in document semantics.
+Visually Rich documents refer to physical and digital documents in which visual cues play an important role in document semantics.
 Examples include posters, banners, forms, magazine articles etc.

-A number of recent works have proposed novel solutions for named entity recognition, relation extraction, layout analysis, classification, and retrieval tasks for these documents.
-I will discuss some of these briefly in this series.
+A number of recent works have proposed novel solutions for named entity recognition, relation extraction, layout analysis, classification, and retrieval for these documents.
+We discuss some of them in this series.

 ### A. Chargrid: Towards Understanding 2D Documents